Subaru BRZ review and buyer’s guide

 So if you’re prepared to forgo the radar cruise and auto-braking functions, you can have three pedals, a proper gearknob in your left hand and you get to rekindle those mad heel-and-toe braking skills.

-You can’t have a WRX in manual anymore, so this is it for self-shifting Subarus in 2024.
-You might say this is one reason why BRZ is the new Subaru king that dethrones the corporate overload you may know as an automatic transmission in the WRX.
-Yes, I know it’s a CVT, and it is actually quite good to use, to be fair.
+You could argue this is one reason why BRZ is the new Subaru performance king, because it does away with the ‘corporate overload’ you may know as an automatic CVT transmission in the WRX.
+Yes, it’s a CVT, and it is actually quite good to use, to be fair.
 And more economical.
 But for old school, control-freak driving enthusiasts, BRZ is where it’s at for clutch pedals in modern Subarus.

 Check out my full WRX & Sportwagon review here >>

 What’s interesting is the sales performance of both WRX and BRZ.
-For the four-door, bigger boot WRX, sales in 2023 to end of September reached 2101 units (including the Sportwagon).
-That’s a $50-60,000 vehicle, just for context.
+For the four-door, bigger boot WRX, sales in 2023 reached 2743 units (including the Sportwagon) - a 14 per cent increase over 2022.
+That’s on a $50-60,000 vehicle, just for context.

-But the BRZ is on 1286 units, and is a $45,000 vehicle with a very limited practicality envelope compared with the WRX.
-And the fact the Toyota 86 is only on 798 sales shows you which is the better vehicle to own long-term as a means of fighting depreciation.
+But the BRZ finished on 1573 units, and is a $45,000 vehicle with a very limited practicality envelope compared with the WRX.
+And the fact the Toyota 86 managed only 1144 sales shows you which is the better vehicle to own long-term as a means of fighting depreciation (answer: BRZ, because it’s more popular).
 So what does the BRZ have that the Toyota 86 does not?

 More aluminium, less weight and better suspension setup for a start: